ADHD ORGANIZING TIPS | Family Organizing | Kids/Families

 Those with ADHD often are very creative, intellectual, and able to think outside the box.
 They also have excellent problem-solving skills.
 Those with ADHD also have an enormous amount of energy to get things done.
 They can even hone in on a project to become super productive.

 Those with ADHD respond well to visual cues.
 Often, what is out of sight is suddenly out of mind.
 In other words, they have to see it to remember to do it.
 When children are working independently, it helps to leave visual reminders so that they can remember what to do.
 The more visual cues you and your child can make physical, the less they will forget.
-Visual cues can also be used to get things done at home.
+Visual cues, such as sticky notes or other signs can also be used to get things done at home.

 Additudemag.com suggests pairing an ADHD student with classmates or a classroom aid to remind them of homework and classwork instructions.
 This can make a big difference in helping ADHD students understand what needs to be done so they can stay on task.